 My first vervet monkey encounter took place way back in 2001 in Kruger National Park while staying at Skukuza camp.
 I wrote about the encounter with this mama and her baby in my first book, "Domestic Departures, A Midlife Crisis Safari."

 Here is the excerpt:

-I went inside my little hut to put the newspaper away before it blew off in the morning breeze.
-While still inside, I heard a loud noise so I ran to the door.
-About three feet from me – a screen door separating us – was an adult vervet monkey with her baby clinging to her belly.
+I sat the box of food on the outdoor counter and went inside my little hut to put the newspaper away before it blew off in the morning breeze.
+I was inside for less than a minute when I heard a loud noise.
+I ran to the door.
+About three feet from me, a screen door separating us, was an adult vervet monkey with a baby clinging to her belly.
 She was raiding my food box.
 The monkey had a loaf of bread in one hand and an apple in the other.
-Instinct took over and I bravely hurried out the door and jumped at the monkey, screaming, “Get out of that!”
+Instinct took over and I bravely hurried out the door and jumped at the monkey and screamed, “Get out of that!”

 You would think I would be gearing up against lions, leopards and such but no..., it's the monkeys I fear the most.